 What is Employee Wellbeing?

-First of all, how do we define employee wellbeing?
+So first of all, how do we define employee wellbeing?

 When we’re talking about employee wellbeing, we are referring to the impact your job has on your overall health and happiness.

-Work wellbeing goes beyond just the job however – it also takes into account physical health, exercise and nutrition, mental health, mood, and cognition.
+Work wellbeing goes beyond just the job however; it also takes into account physical health, exercise and nutrition, mental health, mood, and cognition.
 It’s about understanding and supporting your employees from a holistic perspective and considering their overall quality of life.